Savital/VideoPlayer/README.md

 # VideoPlayer
-JavaScript static and streaming video players
+JavaScript cold and streaming video players with client-server architecture.